uber/hermetic_cc_toolchain/README.md

 To contribute, send your patches to the mailing list, as described in [git-send-email.io][git-send-email] or via [Sourcehut web UI][video].

-Development is happening in the [next][next] branch.
-It may be incompatible with main, but is expected to be landed "soon".

 Copyright is retained by the contributors.

 # Thanks